Are you interested in self-publishing your ebooks? Here’s a lengthy list of valuable resources!

-PLEASE NOTE: I’m offering samples of how some of these tools are used.
-These are uncorrected working copies, not spell checked or gussied up, and most have lots of abbreviations as well!
+PLEASE NOTE: I’m offering samples of how some of these tools are used, here.
+These are uncorrected working copies, not spell checked or gussied up, and most have lots of abbreviations as well.
+If you have questions, let me know.

 INTRODUCTION & Class #1 –click here: Introduction